ViXWeT/code-foo-2013/README.md

-#IGN Code Food 2013 submission
+#IGN Code Foo 2013 submission

 ######Update 2015:

 This repository contains my submission for an IGN competition for a summer internship.
-All the files, including the descriptions are original from the year 2013.
+All the files, including the descriptions are original, from the year 2013.

 ######Original descripton: